s-victor/TinyPedal/docs/customization.md

 Fuel delta data is stored as `CSV` format (.fuel extension) under `TinyPedal\deltabest` folder.
 Those files can be opened in spreadsheet or notepad programs.

+## Sector best
+Sector best data is stored as `CSV` format (.sector extension) under `TinyPedal\deltabest` folder.
+Those files can be opened in spreadsheet or notepad programs.

 ## Track map
 Track map is stored as `SVG` vector image format (.svg extension) under `TinyPedal\trackmap` folder.